Freezing for French fries & Co

 Pizza is the most evident synonym for frozen and convenience food itself – throughout the entire world.
 In the USA, for example, we are told that Americans eat about 40 hectares of pizza every day – the area of around 90 soccer fields.
 Its great success is based on its versatility.
 Whether topped with meat, vegetables, or seafood: there is something in a pizza for practically everyone.
 And you can say the same about systems provided by GEA – whatever pizza variations are included in your product portfolio, we’ll find the matching cooling and freezing technology.

 Now and then, we are asked for a solution before production of these Neapolitan specialties actually begins.
 For example: for the harvest of broccoli, a popular pizza topping.
-Broccoli must be cooled still on the field with flake ice or liquid ice, since its great metabolic activity would otherwise quickly make it appear wilted.
-We offer the ideal ice generators for this purpose.
+Broccoli must be cooled still on the field since its great metabolic activity would otherwise quickly make it appear wilted.
 You can also relax while depending on our systems for the subsequent cooling processes with broccoli and other vegetable types in the food-processing industry: for example, GEA IQF tunnels with individually quick frozen technology (IQF).
 This technology guarantees the individual freezing of fruits and vegetables, so that vegetable topping can be easily weighed later by a machine and distributed over the pizzas.
 But before this stage, of course, the yeast dough must be kneaded, formed, pre-baked, and cooled again, to prevent the frozen vegetables or ground meat, for example, from immediately thawing.
 In the next step, the pizzas pass through the freezer, with entrance temperature between 45 °C / 113 °F and 100 °C / 212 °F, depending on the pizza.
 The temperature at the end of the production process, to be sure, is always - 18 °C / - 0.4 °F. The freezer cools the product down to - 25 °C / - 13 °F, to provide a “buffer”; otherwise, the light and thin convenience food could warm up above the specified - 18 °C / - 0.4 °F during packaging.
 In the pizza sector, production with large-capacity facilities and three working shifts a day are typical.
 Cost-effective work is of course possible under these conditions only with high-performance and long-life systems that are not easily susceptible to breakdowns.
 Two good examples of solutions here are our GEA E-Tec and GEA A-Tec double-drum spiral freezers, with output ratings of 12 tons per hour.

 With such production volumes, down times mean great loss of money.
 Still, the most reliable systems need maintenance now and then.
 To allow the service team easy access, the drive systems are installed outside the equipment housing.
 In addition, GEA, if requested, can also deliver freezers with sequential defrosting functions (SD).
 With these solutions, the equipment can operate without interruption for six days.
 But cleaning must always be quickly and effectively possible.
 This begins with the basic design: dirt has no chance from the very beginning to adhere to smooth and jointless stainless-steel structures.
 The integrated, automatic Clean-in-Place (CIP) system ensures no-compromise hygiene – and in conjunction with a special recirculation system, it also saves water.